-1.1.54.
+- 1.1.54.
 A motorway grassland verge runs adjacent to the northern site boundary.
-A narrow strip of poor semi-improved grassland is present halfway along the northern boundary (TN 32) (too narrow to measure.
-Species include; oxeye daisy (Leucanthemum vulgare), mugwort (Artemisia vulgaris), common ramping fumitory (Fumaria vulgaris) and cat's ear (Hypochaeris radicata), among others.
-Part the grassland verge was included within the reptile survey.
+A narrow 1m wide strip of poor semi-improved grassland is present halfway along the northern boundary, and extends onto the site (TN 32) (too narrow to map).
+Species is generally poor and dominated by false-oat grass, however a small strip (approximately 15m long and 1m wide at TN 32) contains a greater species diversity including; oxeye daisy (Leucanthemum vulgare), mugwort (Artemisia vulgaris), and cat's ear (Hypochaeris radicata).
+Part of the grassland verge was included within the reptile survey. - 1.1.55.
+Additionally, Purple Ramping-fumitory (Fumaria purpurea) was identified within a small area (~2-3m2) along this grassland strip.
+Purple Ramping-fumitory is a S41 species, endemic and locally rare.
+The species covers an area on site of approx..
+2-3m2.